lawrennd/old_talks/_ml/includes/ml-combining-data-and-systems-design-challenge.md

 }

 \notes{One analogy I find helpful for understanding the depth of change we need is the following.
-Imagine as an engineer, you find a USB stick on the ground.
+Imagine as a software engineer, you find a USB stick on the ground.
 And for some reason you *know* that on that USB stick is a particular API call that will enable you to make a significant positive difference on a business problem.
 However, you also know on that USB